 It is time to celebrate the ever-popular Rosé because Saturday is National Rosé Day 2019.
 Today Rosé wine is a category unto itself.
 We find so many styles, colors ranging from light pink, coral, salmon to dark pink, and character.
-Some Rosés can be light and elegant while others big with more gusto.
+Some Rosés can be light and elegant, while others are big with more gusto.
 Whatever your preference, the pink wines deserve to be savored.

 Today’s winemakers create Rosé wine from numerous varietals.
 If the Rosé is from France, it might be Carignan, Grenache, Syrah, Mourvédra, or Pinot Noir.
 If it comes from Italy, it might be Sangiovese, Barbera, or an ingenious variety.
-From Spain, it might be Garnache, Tempranillo and from California, it can be any of the above, but also include Cabernet Sauvignon, Petite Sirah, and Zinfandel.
+From Spain, it might be Garnache, Tempranillo, and from California, it can be any of the above, but also include Cabernet Sauvignon, Petite Sirah, and Zinfandel.
 The palette of colors and creativity with these varieties is expansive and enhances the experience.

 In addition, the method chosen by the winemaker to create the Rosé plays a considerable role in the outcome of the wine.

 With the Maceration Method, red grapes are left with skins to soak in their juice for a period of time.
 Often with this method, the grapes are grown specifically for Rosé wine.